What do you want to learn?

 - Doesn’t scale as you grow

 Overall, as your business starts to grow, self-storing becomes more of a challenge.
-Once you start to fulfill more orders per month, you’ll want to consider other options.
+Once you start to fulfil more orders per month, you’ll want to consider other options.

 2. Traditional warehousing